Supporting the Brain’s Healing from Trauma

 Establish Safety

-Physical safety: Create an environment free from harm.
-Remove yourself from abusive relationships and seek supportive communities.
+Physical Safety: Create an environment free from harm by distancing oneself from abusive relationships and seeking supportive communities.

-Emotional safety: Surround yourself with people who validate and support your healing journey.
+Emotional Safety: Surround yourself with individuals who validate and support your healing journey.

 Seek Professional Help

-Trauma-informed therapy: Approaches like Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and somatic therapies can rewire trauma responses.
+Trauma-Informed Therapy: Approaches like Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and somatic therapies can rewire trauma responses (Shapiro, 2022).

-Medication: Antidepressants or anti-anxiety medications may help manage symptoms during healing.
+Medication: Antidepressants or anti-anxiety medications may assist in managing symptoms during the healing process.

 Engage in Restorative Practices

-Mindfulness and meditation: Practices that focus on the present moment can calm the amygdala and strengthen the prefrontal cortex.
+Mindfulness and Meditation: Practices focusing on the present moment can calm the amygdala and strengthen the prefrontal cortex (Tang et al., 2023).

 Breathwork: Deep, controlled breathing reduces stress and regulates the nervous system.